2 Cookin Mamas

 Mixing in dry ingredients and poppy seeds to cookie dough.

-1. Mix flour, baking powder, and salt together.
+1. Mix flour, baking powder, and salt together in a medium bowl.

 2. Add the dry ingredients to the lemon batter.